-After reference moves (p.
-35), the current position is to have the following values:
+After referencing moves (p.
+34), the current position is to have the following values:

-- Move to the negative limit switch (start with FNL): current position = 0 - Move to the reference switch (start with FRF): current position = 8 - Move to the positive limit switch (start with FPL): current position = 20
+Move to the negative limit switch (start with FNL): current position = 0

+Move to the reference switch (start with FRF): current position = 8

+Move to the positive limit switch (start with FPL): current position = 20

-As a result, parameter 0x16, which specifies the position value for the reference switch and is included in the calculation of the position values for the limit switches during reference moves, has the value 8.
+As a result, parameter 0x16, which specifies the position value for the reference switch and is included in the calculation of the position values for the limit switches during referencing moves, has the value 8.